Support for Parents and Carers

 Being a parent of a secondary school student can be a challenge – your child is growing and changing quickly, building their independence and learning new things every day.
 They still need lots of support, but they are developing into the independent adults that they will become all too soon.
 Here we detail some of the things that you can do to support your child, and things that we can do to support you.

-You are the most powerful influence in your children’s lives and as such we welcome the importance of working very closely with you.
+You are the most powerful influence in your children’s lives and we welcome working very closely with you.

-For information or advice on any aspect of supporting your child through secondary school, or any worries you have about your child, please contact Mrs Evason, e-mail email@example.com or telephone 07980 402 466.
+For information or advice on any aspect of supporting your child through secondary school, or any worries you have about your child, please contact the Welfare Team, e-mail [email protected] or telephone 0161 998 3992.